May 07, 2018

 - Linksys USB1000

 - Cables-to-Go USB Ethernet Adapter

 You can download the driver (asix.ko) in a ZIP file from here.

 We can add more hardware this way, even Wireless USB dongles, which will finally solve the problems caused by the "ARP bug" with the build-in WIFI adapter and driver of Karotz.

-Stay tuned for part two of this blog, where I will explain how Slash provided me with a cross-compiled Realtek driver and we managed to get a TP Link wireless USB adapter up-and-running.
+In part two of this blog, I will explain how Slash provided me with a cross-compiled Realtek driver and we managed to get a TP Link wireless USB adapter up-and-running.

 Karotz of Slash, with the Edimax USB to LAN adapter.

 Karotz and the TRENDnet USB to LAN adapter.